OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **ready_archives**\  (8.1+)

- Check the number of wal files ready to archive.
+ Check the number of WAL files ready to archive.

- Perfdata returns the number of wal files waiting to be archived.
+ Perfdata returns the number of WAL files waiting to be archived.

- Critical and Warning thresholds only accept a raw number of file
+ Critical and Warning thresholds only accept a raw number of files.